northkiter/northkiter/README.md

 - 👋 I’m Declan
 - 👀 I’m interested in all cloud capabilities & MI
-- 🌱 I’m learning Azure DevOps & AZ 303 and will follow up with MI/Python for trading
+- 🌱 I’m learning Azure DevOps & Azure Solution Architecture and I plan to follow up with MI/Python
 - 💞️ I’m happy to collaborate on most cloud projects
-- 📫 Reach me on instagram.com/declank101
+- 📫 Based in the UK, can reach me @ instagram.com/declan076

 <!---
 northkiter/northkiter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.